About Passumpsic

 Public schools in Passumpsic, Caledonia County, Vermont are administered by the local school district.
 School performance data, enrollment information, and district boundaries are available through the Vermont Department of Education and the National Center for Education Statistics at nces.ed.gov.

 Crime data for Passumpsic, Caledonia County, Vermont is maintained by local law enforcement agencies and reported to the FBI's Uniform Crime Reporting Program.
+Residents can access crime statistics through the FBI Crime Data Explorer or by contacting local police (where present) or the Caledonia County Sheriff's Office.

 The Passumpsic Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Caledonia County library system may offer additional resources.
 Contact the library for available databases and research assistance.

 Birth, death, and marriage records for Passumpsic, Vermont residents are available through both county and state offices.
 The Vermont Department of Health, Vital Records Office, located in Burlington, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Vermont.
 Orders can be placed online, by mail, or in person.
-Locally, the Caledonia County Clerk's office issues marriage licenses and maintains marriage records for Caledonia County.
+Locally, the Passumpsic City Clerk's Office issues marriage licenses and maintains marriage records for Caledonia County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.